-Sterling silver chain is made in many shapes, sizes and styles.
+Jewelry Chain is made in many shapes, sizes and styles.
 This glossary of terms will introduce many of the most popular chain styles on the market as well as some common variations.
-These same styles are sold in gold filled chain and other metals as well.
 Bookmark this page as a great reference when you are shopping for jewelry making supplies!

 Open Link Styles